gtbu/Typesetter5-Versions-Themes-Plugins/readme.md

 <a href="https://github.com/a2exfr?tab=repositories&q=typesetter&type=&language=&sort=" target=_blank> Some Plugins of Alexfr</a>

 ---------------------------------------------------------------
+* Documentation is in the top-line of a repo under 'WIKI' (if Wiki exists)

-<em>If You have a new plugin, please post it at github so that i can add it to the list !</em>
+* <em>If You have a new plugin, please post it at github so that i can add it to the list !</em>